This QuickStart introduces you to Sigma Secure embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

 Navigate to Administration / Account Types.

-The Viewer Account Type has these permissions:
+Lite has these permissions:

-The Creator Account Type has many more permissions, which allows them to create and manage content in Sigma, that will be embedded for others to see:
+PRO has many more permissions, which allows them to create and manage content in Sigma, that will be embedded for others to see:

 Teams:

-Navigate to the Administration > Teams page and use the Create Team button to add a new team called Sales Managers team.
+Navigate to the Administration > Teams page and use the Create Team button to add a new team called Sales_Managers team.

 Set the team to Private and ticking the checkbox to create a Workspace (we can use this later to share user created content directly from the embed):